ngonzalez/pg_searchable/README.md

 #### pg_searchable

-Integrate PostgreSQL Full Text Search to Rails Applications
+Search helpers for Ruby on Rails

 ##### Installation